herman925/925shoppingcart/README.md

 ## 🌟 Why This System?

-This shopping cart system was specifically designed for the multilingual community in Tai Po, Hong Kong, where residents often speak Cantonese, English, and various Southeast Asian languages.
-The system bridges language barriers while providing practical functionality for everyday shopping needs.
+This system is for the multilingual community in Tai Po, Hong Kong.
+People there speak many languages.
+This app helps them shop by bridging language barriers.

 **Made with ❤️ for the Tai Po community**